TSultanov/vitrail/README.md

 - Open PowerShell in the directory with this repository
 - Run `.\path\to\zig.exe build`

+## Downloading
+You can download recent build from the [releases page](https://github.com/ArtifTh/vitrail/releases).

 ## Running
 Execute `.\zig-cache\bin\vitrail.exe`.
 Pressing `Alt-Space` opens the window grid.